Crowdio-21/Prototype-Backend/common/README.md

 # Common Package

-The `common` package contains shared modules used across all CrowdCompute components (client, foreman, and worker).
+The `common` package contains shared modules used across all CrowdCompute components (developer SDK, foreman, and worker).

 ## Overview